-From this grouping, you can go on to create your statements of what is considered competent behavior for each sub cluster, grouped according to the job roles in the organization (see our sample competency framework at the start of the article).
+From this grouping, you can go on to create your statements of competent behavior for each sub cluster, grouped according to the job roles in the organization (see our sample competency framework at the start of the article).

 When writing competency statements, it is best to keep things really simple.
 Use language that is not ambiguous or hard to understand, so everyone can comprehend what competent behavior means in their job role.

-Also, you want to ensure the competencies are linked to business objectives.
-Since you already did a survey, this should be the case at this point, but you can make sure of this by have a few management level staff across departments review and make suggestions on the framework.
+Also, you want to ensure the competencies are in connection with business objectives.
+Since you already did a survey, this should be the case at this point, but you can make sure of this by having a few management level staff across departments review and make suggestions on the framework.

 4. Implement Your Framework in a Competency Management System

 Having a framework on paper is great – it gives the organization a clear sense of measurement.
-However, many things on paper are often neglected in our tech advanced world.
+However, many things on paper do not serve a big purpose in our tech advanced world.

 Hence, many companies now opt to use a competency management system, in which you can define job role competencies based on your framework, and get immediate insight on how your people compare against the required competency for their role.